 One of the best places to start is with National Park Photography by Tim Fitzharris.
+Tim’s new edition is How to Photograph America’s National Parks, Digital Edition.
 It is my favorite guide book to 24 of the best national parks.
-He provides you with a lot of specific photography locations in each of these national parks.
-Tim also gives you photo suggestions and tells you the best season or seasons to photograph in each national park.
+He tells you the best season or seasons to photograph in each national park.
+Tim provides you with a lot of specific location recommendations in each of these national parks along with the time of day for each location plus some photo tips for shooting that location.
 Because Tim’s advice is so on target for the parks I have already photographed, I trust Tim’s advice for the places that I haven’t been to yet.
-His recommendations (marked with an X) are in the first column in the spreadsheet that follows.
+His recommendations for the best seasons (marked with an X) are in the first column in the spreadsheet that follows.

 I found several online articles recommending the best national parks to visit in the summer.
 If an article recommends a park I put an X in that article’s column opposite that park on this spreadsheet.
 You can quickly see which national parks are the most recommended.

 I picked this set of articles because they are better than most of the other articles I found.
 With some exceptions, the advice they give is going to send you to the best parks to photograph in the summer.

 So how do you decide where to go?
 I suggest you give the most weight to advice from photographers.
 They are more likely to know what other photographers are going to like.
 On the spreadsheet above I would give the most weight to Tim’s suggestions in the first column.
 Second, I would take a look at the most recommended parks.
 All 12 parks in the list that follows (Most Recommended National Parks for Summer) are excellent places to go in the summer.

 Grand Teton 6

 Great Smoky Mountains 6